haxii/socks-over-https/README.md

 +-----+-----+------+------+----------+----------+
 ```

-5) data transfer

-Any traffic from client in written into http tunnel opened by proxy, any traffic from tunnel is written to client.
+5) data transfer: Any traffic from client in written into http tunnel opened by proxy, any traffic from tunnel is written to client.